Max Langenhan: Senior career

 In 2018-19 season, he promoted to the World cup team after Andi Langenhan, who is not related to Max, resigned and Ralf Palik's retirement.
 He finished 12th place in his debut World Cup race in Innsbruck.
 During the season, Langenhan competed in Igls for the last time at the Junior World Championships.
 On the Innsbruck track he defended his title from last year in front of Bastian Schulte and Lukas Gufler in singles discipline and won the silver medal behind Austria in the team relay race with Cheyenne Rosenthal, and doubles Hannes Orlamünder/Paul Gubitz.
 In Oberhof, he returned to the World Cup in 22nd place after missing the Altenberg race due to the Junior World Championships.
 He finished eighth in the overall Sprint World Cup standings and 17th in the overall World Cup standings with 300 points.

 The 2020 European Championships held in Lillehammer, where he finished 11th place.
 In the overall World Cup standings, Langenhan finished ninth with 462 points in the 2019-20 season.

 In the 2020-21 season, he achieved his first ever podium finish in singles race on the Altenberg track.
 At the sprint race in Winterberg he celebrated the first World Cup victory of his career.
 At the 2021 Luge World Championships in Königssee, he just missed the podium with fourth place.
 In the overall World Cup rankings, he achieved fourth place thus the best position in his career so far.

 The 2021/22 season started with the German Championships in Altenberg, where Langenhan won the silver medal in the singles.
 With the team relay around Cheyenne Rosenthal and Robin Geueke as well as David Gamm he also achieved the bronze medal.
 At the first World Cup race on the Olympic track in Beijing, he finished on the podium for the third time in his career behind a German lugers Johannes Ludwig and Felix Loch.

 At the 2023 Luge World Championships in Oberhof, Langenhan won the team relay title with Anna Berreiter and doubles Benecken/Eggert, silver medal in the individual race and bronze in the sprint competition.

+Langerhan started off the 2023-24 Luge World Cup season by winning its first race in Lake Placid.

+He competed at the 2024 FIL World Luge Championships and won gold medals in the singles and the team relay events, and a silver medal in the sprint event.